eliasmanjarrez/Machine-Learning-and-Knowledge-Extraction-MAKE-2026a/IntraBodyCoModulationViewer_Python_Code/README.md

 leg*: the 17-keypoint skeleton has no hand or foot landmark, so they describe limb-segment alignment rather than wrist or ankle flexion.

-Neither the excerpts nor the full sessions carry a participant identifier or a recording date.
+No file carries a participant identifier or a recording date inside it; the table under *Where each file in `viewer/` comes from* is what states the correspondence.

 ### Getting the numbers out, not just the picture

-The **SAVE** button offers two formats for whichever panel is open. **PNG** writes the panel as drawn. **CSV** writes the numbers behind it, restricted to the time range currently on screen, with a short header naming the dataset, the participant, the time range and the sampling rate:
+The **SAVE** button offers two formats for whichever panel is open. **PNG** writes the panel as drawn. **CSV** writes the numbers behind it, restricted to the time range currently on screen, with a short header naming the dataset, the time range and the sampling rate — and, only when the file holds more than one individual, which of them is drawn:

 | Panel | What the CSV contains |
 |---|---|